Ro-ya-cv4Africa/acvsurvey/README.md

 ## References

 Please cite our paper if you find it useful in your research
+* Conditionally accepted in Journal of AI Research, Fairness and Bias in AI special issue.

 ```
 @article{omotayo2024survey,
   title={The State of Computer Vision Research in Africa},
   author={Omotayo, Abdul-Hakeem and Mbilinyi, Ashery and Ismaila, Lukman and Turki, Houcemeddine and Abdien, Mahmoud and Gamal, Karim and Tondji, Idriss and Pimi, Yvan and Etori, Naome A and Matar, Marwa M and others and Mennatullah S},
-  journal={Journal of AI Research, Fairness and Bias in AI special issue},
+  journal={arXiv preprint arXiv:2401.11617},
   year={2024}
 }
 ```